-This procedure normally includes four visits to the dentist.
+The procedure for a single tooth replacement normally includes four visits to the dentist.
 You should expect to be able to work the day after having the implant installed.

 The course of treatment described here is one of several options available.
 Consult your dentist to find out what the best solution is for you, given your specific condition.

-The dentist makes a first examination and takes one or more x-rays of the area to prepare for the procedure.
+The dentist makes a first examination and takes one or more xays of the area to prepare for the procedure.

 The implant is installed.
 At this time, a temporary tooth is provided that allows you eat and function like normal almost immediately.
 The implant will need a few months to integrate with the jawbone before the next step is taken.

 The final step is the placement of the permanent ceramic tooth.
 The new tooth is installed for life.
 No additional treatment is needed.